grafana/agent/docs/sources/operator/api.md

 </h3>
 <div>
 <p>ObjectSelector is a set of selectors to use for finding an object in the
 resource hierarchy.
-When NamespaceSelector is nil, objects should be searched directly in the ParentNamespace.</p>
+When NamespaceSelector is nil, search for objects directly in the ParentNamespace.</p>
 </div>
 <table>
 <thead>